Rosemead, California

 But there are things you can do in your home to clean up your water.

-• Use Berkey filters with activated carbon to filter out at least 81.25% of contaminants in your drinking water.
+• Use Activated Carbon filters to remove most contaminants in your drinking water.

-• To filter out 39 of the 43 contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.
+• To filter out even more contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.

 • These are typically more expensive than pitchers to purchase, but are much more effective.